gchen0119/openimagechallenge/README.md

 Usually fine-tuning on the same dataset only involves unfreezing the last layer (for darknet using unchanged cfg file, stopbackward=1 and without "partial").

-(update: Open Image dataset has weight trained, so I may do test the pretrained model before any training)
+(update 9/28/2018: darknet has pretrained weights on Open Image dataset, so I will test the pretrained model before any fine-tuning)

 # Setting up Docker-enabled Google Cloud Platform ([GCP](https://console.cloud.google.com/home/))
 * Create VM instances (with preemptibilty to save cost) with Container-Optimized OS (COS) 66-10452.109.0 stable.